wallermadev/Oystr/CONTRIBUTING.md

 */

 /**
-Mist API
+Oystr API

-Provides an API for all dapps, which specifically targets features from the Mist browser
+Provides an API for all dapps, which specifically targets features from the Oystr browser

-@class mist
+@class oystr
 @constructor
 */
 ```